Sameer711/bitcoin-bruteforce-decrypt/README.md

 - [simple UI](http://agilechai.com/code/bitcoin-bruteforce-decrypt-poc/DecryptWallet_2PW_Fix3.html)
 - [Using javascript webworkers](http://agilechai.com/code/bitcoin-bruteforce-decrypt-poc/ReadExternalUriWebWorkers.html)

-There is also the multithreaded node.js version (tested with Node 4.4.2 LTS) Here is how you would run it on Windows:
+And then there's the most powerful one, a multithreaded node.js version (tested with Node 4.4.2 LTS built using webworker-threads npm package).
+There is a property that controls how many threads you wish to run.
+By default it's set to 7.

+Here is how you would run it on Windows:
 - c:\utils\john179\run\john.exe -wordlist=data\1to10.txt --stdout | node wallet-node-stdin-multithread-crack.js